roblunx/vscode-c6510-asm/README.md

  * Commands for
    * Build current file
    * Build and Run current file
- * Completion and hover support for embedded Lua and Squirrel scripts.
+ * Completion and hover support for embedded Lua and Squirrel scripts

 ## Requirements